Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Auburn Stats and Trends

-- In Auburn's six games this year, it has three wins against the spread.

-- The Tigers have been underdogs by 4.5 points or more two times this year and have not covered the spread once.
+- The Tigers have yet to cover the spread this season when underdogs by 4.5 points or more.

-- Auburn's games this season have hit the over three times in six opportunities (50%).

-- Auburn is 2-1 against the spread and 3-0 overall in games when it records more than 24.5 points.
+- When Auburn records more than 24.5 points, it is 2-1 against the spread and 3-0 overall.

 - The Tigers have turned the ball over four times, two fewer times than the Razorbacks have forced turnovers (6).